 A garden from the Eden of the just was planted by the Memra of HaShem G-d.

-The Man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh.
+The man shall leave his father and his mother and hold fast to his wife, and the two will become one flesh.

 He and his bride will be fruitful and multiply and fill the Earth and subdue it.